5f1839842f2fb/Sprint-Challenge-React-Wars/README.md

 - [ ] What does it mean to _think_ in react?

+    Thinking in react is considering how you need to compose components in order to have them be able to access the downward flowing data

 - [ ] Describe state.

+    State is basically properties of a component that when changed trigger a re-render

 - [ ] Describe props.

+    Props is data being passed into a component

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    Side effects are functions that trigger when the prop renders.
+You can specify them to only happen when props or a specific prop changes with a dependency array.

 ## Project Set Up